pedrogameiro/awesome-treetile/README.md

 Treetile
 ========

-*Develop version for awesome git master version due to the changed APIs*
+*Codes work with git version of awesome and sould work with stable version too (e.g. 3.5.9 currently).
+Let me know if they fail.*

 Treetile is binary tree-based, dynamical tiling layout for Awesome 3.5 and latter.
 Similarly to tmux or i3wm, if a new client/window is created,